HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

   - Expel has been buffed to 100% accuracy but only affects monster classes.
 It will destroy enemies in Mag/2 range which are of a Monster class type.
   - Promoted magic units will learn their whole unpromoted spell list.
 (This is why Mage/Cleric promotion levels are so high)
 - A (mostly) working world map that you can explore, with two lords you can alternate between after a certain point in the story.
+- Lion Heads/Sacred Springs which can be visited in the repeatable maps to gain statboosts, experience, and (coming soon) even revive dead units...

 Optional QOL fixes to GBAFE are included: